Soul of the planet, heart of the people

 I want you to look at the beauty of this prehistoric land, one of the oldest basins of humanity and the lives of the people within.
 Here is a way of life that is rapidly changing and, in my opinion, will be gone in another generation.
 My mother was born a rice farmer’s daughter, yet I am far removed from that.
 My partners’ parents are also agricultural, yet after education she works for the Government in our city.
 Everyone’s children are getting jobs at large scale factories or chain stores owned by large conglomerates which has almost entirely eliminated the need for morning markets and independent crafts.
 Yet firmly do the people hold on to their beliefs and this prehistoric land stands stoically.

 I am in a unique position being of dual nationality, having observed the troubled advancement of my mother’s nation along with the steady but menacingly persistent decline of my father’s.
 Because of this rapid and seemingly instant changes, I am compelled to further document this before it is lost to time.
 I believe future generations will face the same economic and social issues that plague post-bubble Japan.
-The effects of which are seen in declining birthrate, shocking suicide rate, reliance on export etc. I am unsure what a single person can do to stop this but I can at least create a focal point for reflection.
+The effects of which are seen in declining birthrate, shocking suicide rate, reliance on export etc. I am unsure what a single person can do to prevent this, but I can at least create a focal point for reflection.
 I hope that you can see my endeavour is a worthy one, though perhaps not as shocking at first glimpse (as it surely would be if I chose to document the extremes of my country).

 Alongside my unique viewpoint as described above I believe one of my strengths is tying the documentarian and the philosopher tenets using artistic expression.
 I embrace the day and each scene that presents itself for what it is, I do not hunt or fish or work a scene.
 It is my job to use the 32 years of ingrained artistic muscle memory.
 Each image is in essence 32 years in the making.
 I am not here to change or provoke into being something unnatural.
 This presents itself in my image by a natural flow, a movement in stillness, organic in nature.
 I use framing and exposure (especially prevalent in my monochrome images) to draw the eye through the image, many times in a very unconventional manner.
 Although these choices can be to an acquired palette, I believe what makes my images speak beyond convention is the compositions.
 Throughout my images I have an affinity to produce flowing compositions that tie all elements into a seamless whole.
 To re-iterate my artistic choices are to serve my other two tenets though I do revel in the technicality.